freeman-lab/tinycloud/README.md

 #### `cloud.execute([tag], [ind], keyfile, cmd, [cb])`

-Execute a command on one or more instances assocaited with a cluster.
+Execute a command on one or more instances associated with a cluster.

 `tag` specifies instances belonging to the specified group.
 If not provided, will use all groups.